sukeyfu/sukeyfu.github.io/ImplementationNotes.md

 ```

 If we use `console.log()` on props, we can see that it is an object with a title property.
 Since
-props is an object, we can use object destructuring to explicitly name the values
+props is an object, we can use object destructuring to explicitly name the values of props inside
+your function parameters: